material-motion/material-motion/concepts/primitives.md

     A ← B ← C ← D

-**Transitions** always consist of exactly **two** States and a **Direction**.
+**Transitions** always consist of exactly **two** States and a **direction**.

     A → B is a Transition from State A to State B.
     A ← B is a Transition to State A from State B

-Note that only the **direction** flips direction between the two lines above.
-Thinking of transitions in terms of what's on the "left", what's on the "right", and which direction we're moving (to the left or to the right) has technical implementation benefits.
+Note that only the **direction** changes between the two lines above.
+We think of transitions in terms of what's on the "left" and what's on the "right".
+Thinking of the direction in terms of "to the left" or "to the right" has technical advantages.

 Physical Simulations can be associated with States.